tony-0tis/interlayer/README.md

 ##### Configuration:
 * `config.port = 80;` - Port of web server
+* `config.numOfServers = 1;` - number of parallel servers for load balancing.
+If number more than 1, uses node cluster
 * `config.useWatcher = true;` - if this option is true the server will restart automatically when changing files in the folder with modules.
 * `config.useDals = ['redis'];` - An array of the names of DALs that you will use in your project.
 [How to use](#use-dals).
 * `config.modules = ['mymodulesfolder'];` An array of modules folders. (_The folders must be in the same folder where is called `server.init(config);` or you can type absolute path_) [How to create](#create-module)